KaoutharAkha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a readme About Bash projects
+ This is for  Confused smiley